Graduate Certificate in Latin American Studies

 - For students concentrating in subregions or topics where other languages are spoken (French, Haitian Creole, Maya, Náhuatl, etc), the Graduate Certificate in Latin American Studies will arrange an assessment of reading proficiency based on a dictionary-aided, timed translation of a professionally relevant scholarly (or equivalent) document.

-- Students must receive approval of completion from the LASP director and the student’s departmental faculty advisor.
-Students are expected to consult with the LASP firector at the beginning of their studies in order to ensure that their planned courses will fulfill the goals of the certificate program.
+- Students must receive approval of completion from the LASP director and the student’s departmental academic advisor.
+Students are expected to consult with the LASP director at the beginning of their studies in order to ensure that their planned courses will fulfill the goals of the certificate program.